Non-stick dishes can be the handiest yet worryingly fragile items in your kitchen.

 Rinse with Lukewarm Water

-When cooking meat or veggies, heat distribution is very important.
+When cooking meat or veggies, heat distribution is essential.
 Hence, for long-term benefits, always wait for the non-stick pan to cool after rinsing it with lukewarm water and then use it.

 Avoid Wiping the Pan with a Towel